Evaluation and Statistics

 - Items

 Pesch (2017) provides a helpful introduction to the history of Project Counter and the migration from Counter version 4 to version 5.
 Table 1 in the Pesch article describes the four major reports (listed above).
 These reports include usage metrics at the broadest level and of things like EBSCOhost databases, ProQuest databases, SAGE resources, Web of Science databases, and so on.
 These reports come into play when users/patrons search in the overall platform but not in any single database provided by the platform.
 For example, UK Libraries subscribes to the ProQuest Databases and for us that includes 35 primary databases.
-Users can search many at the same time or search any single one.
+Users can search multiple databases at the same time or search any single one.
 The same holds for platforms like EBSCOhost, Web of Science, and others.
 These report levels continue to form the framework for release 5.1, which continues to build on the goals of its predecessors by providing standardized, comprehensive, and easy-to-use reports.

 The four major reports each serve different but complementary purposes in understanding electronic resource usage.
 As mentioned above, the Platform Report provides a birds-eye overview of usage across multiple resources.
 This is essential for understanding the overall value provided by platforms like EBSCOhost or ProQuest.
 The Database Report yields insights into individual database usage, such as the Library, Information Science and Technology Abstracts (LISTA) database, which is part of the EBSCOhost collection.
 This helps electronic resource librarians assess the relevance and impact of specific collections.
 The Title and Item Reports offer granular data.
 These reports detail the usage of specific journals, articles, or chapters.
 Such reports support detailed collection analysis and decision-making for renewals or cancellations.